Causes and treatment of hooded eyes

 - Genetics: Some individuals may be genetically predisposed to ptosis or sagging eyelids.

-- Medical conditions: Certain medical conditions, such as diabetes, myasthenia gravis, or stroke, can lead to sagging eyelids.
+- Medical conditions: Certain conditions, such as diabetes, myasthenia gravis, or stroke, can lead to sagging eyelids.

 - Trauma: Trauma to the eye or head can cause damage to the muscles or nerves that control eyelid movement, leading to ptosis.